mjstrasser/mjstrasser.github.io/_drafts/kotlin-extensions.md

 # Return the receiver

 The functions `also` and `apply` return the receiver.
-For example, this is a natural way to get a Jackson object mapper and configure it in one expression:
+For example, here is a natural way to get a Jackson object mapper and configure it in one expression:

 ```kotlin